swarupe7/MedPlant/README.md

 ## Features

-- Extensive database of plant profiles with detailed information about their medicinal properties, cultivation, and traditional uses.
+- Extensive database of plant profiles with detailed information about their medicinal properties.
 - Community-driven platform for sharing research findings, experiences, and insights related to plant-based medicine.

 ### Getting Started